-This article explains the Myers Briggs personality test, developed by Isabel Myers and Katharine Briggs in a practical way.
-After reading you will understand the basics of this powerful leadership tool.
+Myers Briggs personality test: this article explains the Myers Briggs personality test, developed by Isabel Myers and Katharine Briggs in a practical way.

 What is the Myers Briggs personality test?

 Each person has his or her own personal preferences.
 The Myers Briggs personality test helps identify what someone’s reasons and motivations are, what their ideal working environment is and how they interact with colleagues.

 It is a questionnaire with dozens of questions on someone’s preferences and working style.
 How well do you know yourself?
 This test is a tool to help people understand themselves.

 Four dimensions of the Myers Briggs personality test

 The MBTI personality test is the most widely used personality assessment in the world through which people get to know themselves better.

 It describes the preferences of someone in 4 dichotomous dimensions:

 - Focus on the outer world: extra version versus introversion

 In the Myers Briggs personality test there are no right or wrong preferences and therefore there are no good or bad personality types.